 The Group continues to have some exposure to exchange rate fluctuations, currently between sterling and the euro.
 In order to maintain the projected level of profit budgeted on contracts, foreign exchange contracts are taken out to convert into sterling at the expected date of receipt.
 The Group has now adopted hedge accounting for the majority of transaction hedging positions, thereby mitigating the impact of market value changes in the income statement.

-The Group is currently undertaking a detailed exercise comparing the current revenue recognition policies against the requirements of IFRS 15, the new revenue accounting standard which becomes effective for the Group's 2019 year-end.
-This assessment involves identifying the significant areas of difference and quantifying their effect on a sample of different types of contract to ensure that the impact of the new standard is fully understood and acted upon in advance of the effective date.
-The results of this assessment is that the directors are satisfied that no material adjustments will be required on the initial application of the new standard.
+The Group has undertaken a detailed exercise comparing the current revenue recognition policies against the requirements of IFRS 15, the new revenue accounting standard which becomes effective for the Group's 2019 year-end.
+This assessment involved identifying the significant areas of difference and quantifying their effect on a sample of different types of contract to ensure that the impact of the new standard is fully understood and acted upon in advance of the effective date.
+The conclusion of this assessment is that the directors are satisfied that no material adjustments will be required on the initial application of the new standard.
 It is intended that the standard will be implemented with full retrospective application in the Group's 2019 financial statements.